 It is usually assumed that a ticketing system is only applicable for IT or customer support.
 However, most people are now working remotely.
 Hence, internal support is essential to carry out business processes.

-Organisations are increasingly moving beyond messaging apps to more sufficient apps such as a support ticket system.
+Organisations are increasingly moving beyond messaging apps to more sufficient apps such as a support ticketing helpdesk system.

 With the power of automation, you won’t have to worry about missing tasks or issues caused by using messaging apps.